hydephp/develop/docs/advanced-features/hyde-pages.md

 >warning <p class="p-2" style="padding-right: 1rem"><strong>Heads up!</strong> The following methods are defined in the <code>HydePage</code> class, and are thus available to all page classes.
 Since the HydePage class is abstract, you cannot instantiate it directly, and many of the static methods are also only callable from the child classes.</p>

 [Blade]: {{ Hyde\Markdown\Models\Markdown::fromFile(DocumentationPage::sourcePath('_data/partials/hyde-pages-api/hyde-page-methods'))->toHtml($page::class) }}

+## BaseMarkdownPage

+The base class for all Markdown-based page models, with additional helpers tailored for Markdown pages.